• HOME

 One of the most popular things to do in San Juan La Laguna that you can’t miss out on is climbing up to the Cerro Kiaq’Aiswaan, also known simply as the Mirador Cerro de la Cruz (because there’s a cross at the top of the hill).

-The Mirador de la Cruz offers one of the best viewpoints of San Juan, San Pedro, and the three volcanoes which you can easily see on a clear day.
+The Mirador de la Cruz offers one of the best viewpoints of San Juan, San Pedro, and the three volcanoes, which are easily visible on a clear day.

 On your way up, you’ll have awesome views of the Indian Nose mountain summit.
 Reaching the lookout deck over San Juan takes around 15-20 minutes of hiking.